Aliases for CBX3 Gene

-CBX3 (Chromobox Homolog 3) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Chromatin Regulation / Acetylation.
+CBX3 (Chromobox 3) is a Protein Coding gene.
+Among its related pathways are Chromatin Regulation / Acetylation and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include identical protein binding and protein domain specific binding.
 An important paralog of this gene is CBX1.

 UniProtKB/Swiss-Prot for CBX3 Gene